 4. Burton Constable Hall, East Yorkshire

-Considered one of Yorkshire’s finest, Burton Constable Hall, nr Hull, is home to a fantastic restored stable block, beautiful parklands, gardens full of blooms and 30 traditional Elizabethan rooms within the hall to uncover.
+Considered one of Yorkshire’s finest, Burton Constable Hall, nr Hull, is home to a fantastic restored stable block, beautiful parklands, gardens full of blooms in the summer and 30 traditional Elizabethan rooms within the hall to uncover.
 The garden is actually tended by local volunteers, too, so you can really see the love and thought put into the space when you visit.
 Burton Constable Hall, Skirlaugh, Hull, HU11 4LN.

 5. Newby Hall and Gardens, North Yorkshire